parrt/cs652/lectures/gc.md

 After walking the object graph to mark live objects, we perform the following.

 1. Walk all live objects, p, in address order and compute their forwarding addresses starting from start\_of\_heap (bumping a pointer).
-2. Alter all non-NULL roots to point to the object's forwarding address.
-Alter all non-NULL pointer fields of p to point to the forwarding addresses.
+2. Walk all live objects, p, alter all non-NULL pointer fields of p to point to the forwarding addresses.
+Alter all non-NULL roots to point to the object's forwarding address.
 3. Physically move object each live object to its forwarding address towards front of heap and unmark it.
 This phase must be last as the object stores the forwarding address.
 When we move, we overwrite objects and could kill a forwarding address in a live object.

 If we keep the forwarding address inside the objects themselves, we need 3 passes.
 More specifically, we need to keep #3 separate and keep it after the others.
 We cannot move objects until all pointers have been updated.